-The degree must provide eligibility to apply for Graduate Membership of the British Psychological Society (BPS) and provide the Graduate Basis for Chartered Membership (GBC) of the BPS.
+The degree must provide the Graduate Basis for Chartered Membership (GBC) of the British Psychological Society (BPS).

 Experience of working with offenders and/or victims of crime in either a paid or voluntary capacity is desirable.
 Part-time students will normally be expected to be working in a forensic or forensic-related setting or have experience of this.

 |IELTS||6.0 overall with 5.5 minimum in all bands|

 |Other accepted qualifications||Visit our English language page|

 Don't meet our entry requirements?
 You could apply for courses at our International College.

 If you're unable to use the online form for any reason, you can complete our PDF application form and equal opportunities PDF form instead.
 Fees for 2019/20 will be published as soon as possible.
 The University reserves the right to increase fees in line with inflation based on the Retail Prices Index or to reflect changes in Government funding policies or changes agreed by Parliament up to a maximum of five per cent.

 Students are required to submit a personal statement as part of their application for this course.

 Your postgraduate personal statement is going to shine a light on your personal experience, academic success, personal skills and any other factors that will support your application for further study.

 Here are the key areas you’ll need to address: